An Audience is an Opportunity

 By now most of us have heard Jerry Seinfeld’s joke about how research shows that people often cite public speaking as their worst fear, even over death.
 Jerry observes, “that means they would rather be in the coffin than delivering the eulogy.”
 As crazy as it sounds, this resonates for many of us.
 There’s something about giving presentations that brings out our most self conscious and vulnerable side.
 Usually this rooted in a fear of rejection.
 So, think about it… when was the last time you rejected a public speaker?
 Have you ever?
 In fact, as an audience member, it’s most likely that you are actually cheering on the speaker and hoping to learn something of value from him or her.

-I offer public speaking classes and public speaking coaching to individuals and groups locally in Bend, Oregon.
+I offer public speaking classes and public speaking coaching to individuals and groups locally in Bend, Oregon and throughout the Northwest.
 I am available for travel and I offer on-line classes and one-on-one coaching.